rafaelbogfreitas/sacada_do_predio/README.md

 * Main page - Information about the project.
 * Dashboard - Dashboard where the user can see the cases nearby on a map or in the cards below.
-* Single case - This is where the user can see the details of a single case and get contact info of the user who registered the case.
+* Single case - This is where the user can see the details of a single case and get contact information of the user who registered the case.

 The views are illustrated in the screenshots below for desktop and mobile devices: